 Ang is the best choice in this race.

 Linda Farmer is a communications professional who has worked with the Washington State Puget Sound Action Team, the Pierce County Library System, and the City of Tacoma.
 She is currently on the Community Advisory Board for KNKX.
 She plans to leverage her experience to tackle issues of homelessness and mental health, expand parks, broaden the tax base, and improve roads.

 Farmer is running in a crowded field against Ken Witkoe, Ria Johnson, Malcolm Russell, Wilbert Pina, and Chas.
 Ames.
 Witkoe is a former commissioned reserve officer for Lakewood and an instructor at Bates Technical College who wants to improve economic growth through improving infrastructure and investing in public safety.
-Johnson has served on numerous community boards, including Hope Northwest, United Way of Pierce County, and Community Health Care.
+Johnson, a registered Republican as of last year, has served on numerous community boards, including Hope Northwest, United Way of Pierce County, and Community Health Care.
 Russell has also served on various community boards but ran as a Republican for Legislature.
 Pina, who works with the Washington State Department of Social and Health Services and served on DSHS' diversity and inclusion efforts, is prioritizing increasing affordable housing and implementing debt-forgiveness programs, but hasn't fundraised yet for his campaign as of mid-July.
 Ames is running for just one term on the council to "change the scourge of politics" and is not fundraising for his campaign.